 Ewing and Grady: Personal statement

-When we were small girls growing up in Michigan and Washington, D.C., respectively, women's sports would really come to our attention only every four years during Olympic coverage.
+When we were small girls growing up in Michigan and Washington, D.C., women's sports would really come to our attention only every four years during Olympic coverage.
 During the Summer Games, women's gymnastics were suddenly the rage, Olga Korbut and Nadia Comaneci bringing with them an intriguing aura of the severe Eastern-bloc training regime.

 We were transfixed by their beautiful and muscular physiques, and often unsmiling faces.
-When it was the Winter Olympics' turn, figure skating took over as the female sport du jour -- briefly embraced by the American public who obsessed over Oksana Baiul and Katarina Witt as they dramatically stormed the Games, won the gold and then faded away for another four years.
+When it was the Winter Olympics' turn, figure skating took over as the female sport du jour -- briefly embraced by the American public who obsessed over Oksana Baiul and Katarina Witt as they dramatically stormed the Games, won gold and then faded away for another four years.

 Today, a handful of women in sports loom large in our culture, and the marketing of these female athletes is big business.
 The Williams sisters are a powerhouse and veritable brand.
 Two of the most popular names in sports -- tennis star Anna Kournikova and auto racer Danica Patrick -- have worked in equal parts talent and sex appeal, and turned them into lucrative sponsorship opportunities.

 Progress?
 Sure.
-But clearly, winning or being the best is not enough for a woman to rise to top of the high-stakes world of sports marketing.
+But clearly, winning or being the best is not enough for a woman to rise to the top of the high-stakes world of sports marketing.
 We will take a look deep inside what it takes for a woman today to make it as an international sports icon.

 Join the conversation and tweet your thoughts about "Branded" to #NineforIX.